blopker/codebook/README.md

 <img
   src="assets/example.png" alt="Example" width="400" >

-No setup needed.
+No configuration needed.
 Codebook will automatically detect the language you are editing and mark issues for you.
-Note, Codebook will only mark issues for words that you control, where they are initially defined.
+Codebook will try to only mark issues for words that you create, where they are initially defined.

 Please gift a ⭐ if you find Codebook useful!

+**Supported platforms:** Prebuilt archives are published for macOS (x86_64, aarch64), Linux (x86_64, aarch64), and Windows (x86_64, arm64).

 ## Integrations